MonkiTyping/N1-CHATAPP/README.md

 ### Overview ###

-The app works using the following pages.
+The app works using the following pages

 A page for the users to register
 * This page has been created to identify the users uniquely.
 You can use any pre-existing identification that the user is already registered with.